 Also known as the Lantern Festival or Mooncake Festival, the Singapore Mid Autumn Festival is one of the most popular events celebrated by the Singaporean Chinese community.

 It takes place annually on the 15th day of the eighth lunar month and has been celebrated for more than one thousand years in China.

-The Mid Autumn Festival takes place during a full moon which is a beautiful sight to see.
+The Singapore Mid Autumn Festival takes place during a full moon which is a beautiful sight to see.
 The best observation area is at the seashore where the moon’s reflection shines brightly on the water.
 The festival gets into full swing after the sun goes down.
 At this time, thousands of lanterns will be lit and put on display all over the city.
 Be sure to be part of this spectacular event and walk through the streets lit with lanterns of different designs, kinds and colour.

 If you are planning to be in Singapore during the festival, make sure you take part in this unique celebration.
-If you are looking for accommodation options in Singapore, click the link below to find the best deals.